Jefferson–Hemings controversy: Dissenting views

+The Thomas Jefferson Heritage Society

-In 1999, the Thomas Jefferson Heritage Society (TJHS) commissioned a report on the matter and asked a group of scholars to look at the evidence and make a public report detailing their conclusions.
+The Thomas Jefferson Heritage Society (TJHS) was formed with the purpose to dissent the shifting opinion of the newly forming consensus on the controversy, commissioned a report on the matter and asked a group of scholars to look at the evidence and make a public report detailing their conclusions.
 The TJHS Scholars Commission included Lance Banning, Walter E. Williams, Robert F. Turner, and Paul Rahe, among others.
 On May 26, 2000, John H. Works, the President of TJHS sent a letter to the Chairman of The Scholars Commission, Professor Robert Turner explaining to him that "you have our assurance that the work of The Scholars Commission will be completely independent of efforts to influence your methodology or conclusions by The Heritage Society or its members."
 The members of this commission included a diverse group of senior scholars, most having either chaired professorships or served as departmental chairs at prominent universities.
 Several had written highly respected books about Jefferson.
 They worked independently of the TJHS, were not compensated for their work, and spent nearly a year examining the arguments and evidence regarding paternity.

 The group published its report in 2001.
-In it they unanimously agree that the allegations were "by no means proven", and also state that they find it "regrettable that public confusion about the 1998 DNA testing and other evidence has misled people."
+In it, they unanimously agree that the allegations were "by no means proven", and also state that they find it "regrettable that public confusion about the 1998 DNA testing and other evidence has misled people."
 The scholars on the Commission concluded that there was insufficient evidence to determine that Jefferson was the father of Hemings' children.